lashford/modern-web-template/tutorial/index.md

 At this point you will be able to execute `play run` which would start a http server running on port 9000, this will expose the endpoints for creating and listing users.

-Using your favourtie Rest Client you can now test the endpoints by posting some JSON.
+Using your favourite Rest Client you can now test the endpoints by posting some JSON.
 If your Using [PostMan](http://www.getpostman.com/) I have shared the JSON Collection [here](https://www.getpostman.com/collections/4b4d157ab081de7b828e).

 Create a user: